Calculation of the energies of the multideterminant states of the nitrogen vacancy center in diamond with quantum Monte Carlo: Introduction

-Quantum Monte Carlo (QMC) simulations can describe periodic many-body systems including an impurity without separate treatment of bulk and defect states.
-QMC is accurate in estimating energy of various real systems, and it scales better than most quantum chemistry methods against systems size.
+Quantum Monte Carlo (QMC), particularly the variational and diffusion Monte Carlo (VMC and DMC) flavours, can describe periodic many-body systems including an impurity without separate treatment of bulk and defect states.
+Especially DMC is accurate in estimating energy of various real systems, and it scales better than most quantum chemistry methods against systems size.
 It also scales almost linearly with the amount of computing power, a remarkable asset in the age where petascale supercomputers are readily available \cite{foulkes2001}.
-Another strong feature of QMC is that it is a variational method, enabling systematic improvement of the wave functions describing the many-body states, althought there are some limitations of the variational principle for the excited states \cite{foulkes1999}.
+Another strong feature of QMC is that it is a variational method, enabling systematic improvement of the wave functions describing the many-body states, although there are some limitations of the variational principle for the excited states \cite{foulkes1999}.

-Defect formation and migration energies have been computed in various works \cite{hood2003,alfe2005,parker2011,hood2012}.
-Optical excitations are seldom studied so far with QMC, but a few results exist \cite{hood2003,ertekin2013,saritas2018}.
-Only the study of Hood \textit{et al.} \cite{hood2003} has modeled multideterminant excitation energies with QMC in solid-state defects to the knowledge of the authors.
-Studies of multideterminant states in molecules are more common \cite{morales2012,rao2022}.
-Successful simulation of lattice defect states with multideterminant character with QMC would enable fully correlated studies of point defect qubits within a larger volume than accessible with current embedding schemes using other quantum chemistry methods than QMC.
-This could enable more accurate analysis of the coupling of the defect states to the bulk of the material.
+Defect formation and migration energies have been computed in various works with DMC\cite{hood2003,alfe2005,parker2011,hood2012}.
+Optical excitations are seldom studied so far with DMC, but a few results exist \cite{hood2003,ertekin2013,saritas2018}.
+The study of Hood \textit{et al.} \cite{hood2003} has modeled multideterminant excitation energies with DMC in solid-state defects.
+Recent study used full configuration interaction QMC calculation to treat an embedded C$_3$N$^-$ region in a cluster of $42$ C atoms \cite{chen2023}, finding strong multiconfigurational nature for the ground and excited states.
+DMC studies of multideterminant states in molecules are more common \cite{morales2012,rao2022}.
+Successful periodic DMC simulation of lattice defect states with multideterminant character would enable fully correlated studies of point defect qubits within a larger volume than accessible with current embedding schemes using quantum chemistry methods.
+This could enable more accurate analysis of the coupling of the defect states to the bulk of the material and smaller finite-size errors.